anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 > **Gap description:** Allocation of hugepages from the same NUMA node as other resources of a Pod.
 To support this [cAdvisor needed a change to support NUMA](https://github.com/google/cadvisor/pull/2304).
 Changes in Kubernetes are planned to be implemented in the [Node Topology Manager](https://github.com/kubernetes/enhancements/issues/693).

+<a name="6.2.9"></a>
+### 6.2.0 User namespaces in Kubernetes

+> **Related requirements:** `e.man.004`, `sec.gen.006`

+> **Baseline project:** _Kubernetes v1.20_

+> **Gap description:** Kubernetes does not have a support for user namespaces to provide namespace scoped user ID-s (UID), therefore when an application in a container requires system user privileges the container either needs to run in privileged mode or the infrastructure provides random system UID-s.
+Scrambling UID-s results in errors when the application needs to set kernel capabilities (e.g.: in case of VLAN trunking) or when a Pod shares data with other Pod-s via persistent storage, therefore none of these solutions are secure or error prone, therefore they are not advised.
+Support for proper user namespaces in Kubernetes is [under discussion](https://github.com/kubernetes/enhancements/pull/2101).

 <a name="6.3"></a>
 ## 6.3 Proposals & Resolution